Jasata/pmdatabase/README.md

  NOTE: So much is still to be specified for PATE.
 This script will need tons of changes in the weeks to come.

+## Write-Ahead Logging Mode
+In WAL mode, SQLite3 creates writelogs into separate files.
+These will always be created under the ownership of the CRUD DML issuer.
+What permission mask is used, is unclear at this time.

+For multi-user solution, this imposes a difficult issue where the main strengths of WAL mode are lost into journal file accessability issues.
+This is most acute in the planned architecture which was hoping to avoid occasional "long commits" (automatic checkpointing) by adopting the SQLite3 documentation proposed model of creating a maintenance daemon which keeps logs small and makes the checkpoint writes without performance impact issues.

+Imagine `psud` writing updates to `psud` table twice a second, but leaving behind the write-ahead log files, diabling Flask based Web UI from writing `command` rows until the maintentnace daemon has written the logs into the main database file. *SQLite3 WAL mode allows it, but the filesystem will not.*

+**The solution** might be found in a way to tell the maintenance process to leave the log files and not to remove them.
+This could allow us to set their ownership and permissions to support access by multiple users. **This needs to be studied!**